-The shewill Conference is a LIVE and in-person touring event created by women for women!
+The shewill Conference is a touring discipleship event created by women for women!
 The purpose and mission of the shewill Conference is to invite women of all walks of life into a deeper relationship with Jesus Christ, while also equipping them to be even more effective in their callings - all under one roof.

 The shewill Conference is also about community-building and genuine sisterhood.
 We declare that we, as women, will love, honor, and live for our Lord and Savior, Jesus Christ.
 We will love our neighbors as ourselves.
 And we will do what we have been created and called to do!

 Check out our Promo Kit to learn more about hosting a conference!

 The Holy Bible, and only the Bible, is the authoritative Word of God.
 It alone is the final authority in determining all doctrinal truths.
 In its original writing, it is inspired, infallible and inerrant (2Timothy 3:16; 2 Peter 1:20-21; Proverbs 30:5; Romans 16:25-26).

 There is one God, eternally existent in three persons: Father, Son, and Holy Spirit.
 These three are co-equal and co-eternal (I John 5:6-7; Genesis 1:26; Matthew 3:16-17, 28:19; Luke 1:35; Isaiah 9:6; Hebrews 3:6-11).